raphaellueckl/MCpal/readme.md

 5. A config file will be generated, which means that you can only call "java -jar MCpal.jar" after the first run.

 ## Running MCpal including external programs (optional):
-This is a feature to primarily support generating a "google map" out of you minecraft world daily.
+This is a feature to primarily support generating a "google map" out of you minecraft world after each backup.
 You can find an example here: https://overviewer.org/example/#/-310/64/90/-4/0/0 After MCpal finished a backup, it restarts the server and begins to run the additional programs that have been appended to it.